Euphredes/Greanleaf/README.txt

            Tabletop

 XII.
+From myself:
-Smack Dubliners and A Portrait of the Artist as a Young Man--And Other Works: at the embossed minting outside of the Masonic
+Smack Dubliners and A Portrait of the Artist as a Young Man--And Other Works: at the minting outside of the Masonic
  Temple in downtown Nashua by the
  Nashua River in New Hampshire.
 Pitch a water bottle at the Liberty Bell